14 Aug UCAS clearing for art college

 If you are applying through UCAS clearing then you do also need to have another backup plan in case this happens to you and you don’t get a place this way.

-So you need to be looking at Art Foundation courses, HNC, National Diploma (if you don’t have A levels), and check when you’ve found a course that you like the look of, what progression routes it qualifies you for.
+So you need to be looking at Art and Design Foundation Diploma course, HNC/D, National Diploma (if you don’t have A levels), and check when you’ve found a course that you like the look of, what progression routes it qualifies you for.

 I was studying an art foundation course when I applied and luckily they were happy for me to repeat my year on this course part-time.